Addax Petroleum: Addax Petroleum hydrocarbon production

 The company's average daily oil production for 2011, was 140,000 bbl/d.
 Year-to-date average daily oil production as of Q3 2012 was 167,000 oilbbl per day (this figure does not take the Talisman-Sinopec Energy UK nor the OML 138 production figures into account).

 As part of its "Vision 500", Addax Petroleum was aiming at reaching an average daily production of 500,000 oilbbl of oil by 2015.
 Addax Petroleum has never been able to get anywhere close to that production figure.

 Addax Petroleum is currently the 2nd largest oil producer in Cameroon, the 4th largest in Gabon.
 Addax Petroleum used to be the 5th largest in Nigeria.

 The TTOPCO Joint Venture company (together with Genel Energy) was the largest oil producer in Iraqi Kurdistan.
 In 2017, TTOPCO announced a $181-million writedown on the asset value after the auditor McDaniel in February 2017, had evaluated its reserves at 59 e6oilbbl, compared to 172 e6oilbbl at 31 December 2015.

 Addax Petroleum purchased 49% of Talisman UK in 2012, to form the Talisman-Sinopec Energy UK Ltd Joint Venture company, that became Repsol-Sinopec Resources UK in July 2016, and is the 4th largest UK oil producer.
 The Talisman UK production, that averaged 69,000 oilbbl of oil per day in 2012, continued its decline to be around 52,000 oilbbl of oil per day in 2017.

 Asset growth

 Addax Petroleum has a dominantly onshore and offshore brown producing-fields asset base located in Nigeria, Gabon, Cameroon and the Kurdistan Region of Iraq, as well as the UK North Sea's Continental Shelf.

-Corporate culture

-Addax Petroleum's motto states, "Each step makes a difference and difference is our strength".

-The company motto reflects the fact that Addax Petroleum puts strong emphasis on cross-cultural management, as the company brings together employees from many different cultural backgrounds under Chinese management.